 Since our framework places Judicial Independence under the attribute concerning Checks on Government, it was important to supplement the three Judicial Independence indicators from V-Dem with two V-Dem indicators on government compliance with the courts.
-In addition, the ICRG law and order indicator, which captures judicial independence and law abidance, is included.
+In addition, the CIRIGHTS Independent Judiciary indicator and the ICRG law and order indicator, which captures judicial independence and law abidance, are included.
 Other extant measures of judicial independence have either rather low coverage or have been discontinued.